Israel, UN signal progress in talks to open Gaza crossing

 World

+Israel and UN signalled on Thursday that the Kerem Shalom crossing in Israel could soon be opened.

-GENEVA, Dec 7 (Reuters) - Israel and the United Nations signalled on Thursday that the Kerem Shalom crossing in Israel could soon be opened to allow more humanitarian supplies into Gaza, where the Israel-Hamas war has left people desperately short of basic needs.
+GENEVA (Reuters) - Israel and the United Nations signalled on Thursday that the Kerem Shalom crossing in Israel could soon be opened to help speed up delivery of humanitarian supplies into Gaza, where the Israel-Hamas war has left people desperately short of basic needs.

 In Israel, Colonel Elad Goren, head of the civil department at COGAT, the Israeli agency for civilian coordination with the Palestinians, told reporters: "We will open Kerem Shalom just for inspection.
 It will happen in the next few days."